 Spring Semester Application Deadline: October 1

 You will receive an admission decision four to six weeks after the application deadline.
+Learn more about the application process in the video below.
 If you have questions about admission requirements, or would like advice on how to gather your application materials, please contact admissions advisor Steve Wicks.

 We welcome applications from students who have: